SolCrys Logo

 • YouTube reviewer outreach with disclosed product samples where appropriate

-• Vertical Discord/forum participation
+• Vertical forum participation

 • Wikipedia entry maintenance (when notable)